 5. Enter your Azure Stack CA Certificate.
 Azure Stack requires a custom CA certificate.
 Copy the certificate from your Azure Stack environment.

-Step 3: Director Config Page
+Step 3: Director Config page

 To configure the Director Config pane:

-1. Select Director Config.
+1. Click Director Config.

 2. Enter any valid value for NTP Servers (comma delimited).
 A value is required but is ignored.
 For example, you can enter us.pool.ntp.org.
 By default, Azure VMs use a Precision Time Protocol (PTP) clock source.
 For more information, see Time sync for Linux VMs in Azure in the Azure documentation.